John Crudele's

 Applying this method to the actual nonfarm payroll data, we find that 1,104,000 of the 1,303,000 new jobs reported by the Department of Labor since March 2003 are basically made up out of thin air.
 Here's how it translates graphically:

-When this birth/death model was created in 1998, it was expected that it would change the results to a modest "small and stable" degree.
+small and stable" degree.
 Indeed for the 11 months from March 2003 through January 2004, a modest 37,000 average jobs per month were added by this technique.
 Something happened though after that.
 Over the last four months (February through May 2004) this modeling technique padded the total job growth by over 730,000 jobs, about 183,000 per month.

 In February 2005, there will be a new benchmark calculated from universal UI data that will reconcile these figures to the real world at least through March 2004.
 Most likely, what will be found is that job growth came in somewhere in between the 1.3 million announced and the 199,000 jobs actually detected.
 This is because there should be SOME new business creations adding jobs.
 However, how many of those businesses reported zero jobs to BLS did so because they outsourced to India instead of creating a vacuum where a new company grew domestically?
 When given other well known measures of employment showing no movement at all through this period, we are likely to be surprised how bad things really have been all the while our leaders were telling us how lucky we are.